-- General Information: Augusta County participates in a number of community activities that include environmental components each year including: - Earth Day Activities - Sweet Dreams Festival Augusta County Fair - All participation in events above will be summarized in the annual reports. - Objective and Expected Results: The County wishes to be a good steward of the watershed inside our community and the Bay while encouraging our community to do the same.
+- General Information: Augusta County participates in a number of community activities that include environmental components each year including: - Earth Day Activities (week of April 2022, Flyers and coloring work books to schools) - Sweet Dreams Festival (COVID Cancelled) - Augusta County Fair (July 26 July 30 2022) - All participation in events above will be summarized in the annual reports. - Objective and Expected Results: The County wishes to be a good steward of the watershed inside our community and the Bay while encouraging our community to do the same.
 Through these events staff will setup displays, stormwater education materials and provide opportunities for community efforts toward the reduction of stormwater pollutant loads and water quality improvements at public events. - Implementation Schedule: The County will participate in the community events on an annual basis. - Method to Determine Effectiveness: Effectiveness will be determined by evaluating metrics such as waste tonnage, number of participants, and role of Augusta County, where applicable.